digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/7_Composing.rst

 Divulgence
 ~~~~~~~~~~

-Note that principle 2 of the privacy model means that sometimes parties see contracts that they are not signatories or observers on.
+Note that principle two of the privacy model means that sometimes parties see contracts that they are not signatories or observers on.
 If you look at the final ledger state of the ``test_trade`` script, for example, you may notice that both Alice and Bob now see both assets, as indicated by the Xs in their respective columns:

 .. figure:: images/7_Composing/divulgence.png
    :alt: The table as described above.

-This is because the ``create`` action of these contracts are in the transitive consequences of the ``Trade_Settle`` action both of them have a stake in.
+This is because the ``create`` actions of these contracts are in the transitive consequences of the ``Trade_Settle`` action both of them have a stake in.
 This kind of disclosure is often called "divulgence" and needs to be considered when designing Daml models for privacy sensitive applications.

 Next Up
 -------